smudge/timetime/README.md

 timetime --force file-1 file-2 file-3
 ```

-Use with caution, as this will blindly overwrite any number of timestamps!
+⚠️Use with caution⚠️, as this will blindly overwrite any number of timestamps!

 #### "Modified" vs "Created"